mathieu-pousse/ansible-gitlab-runner/README.md

 On Mac OSX and Windows, use e.g. `gitlab_runner_wanted_version: 12.4.1`.
 On Linux, use `gitlab_runner_package_version` instead.
 - `gitlab_runner_concurrent` - The maximum number of global jobs to run concurrently.
 Defaults to the number of processor cores.
-- `gitlab_runner_registration_token` - The GitLab registration token.
+- `gitlab_runner_registration_token` - The GitLab registration token (deprecated).
+If this is specified, a runner will be registered to a GitLab server.
+- `gitlab_runner_authentication_token` - The GitLab authentication token.
 If this is specified, a runner will be registered to a GitLab server.
 - `gitlab_runner_coordinator_url` - The GitLab coordinator URL.
 Defaults to `https://gitlab.com`.
 - `gitlab_runner_sentry_dsn` - Enable tracking of all system level errors to Sentry
 - `gitlab_runner_listen_address` - Enable `/metrics` endpoint for Prometheus scraping.